shyamagu/choi/README.md

 It's easy to create cloud infrastraucre but it's still necesarry to prepare application/middleware to check operations, network, monitoring tools on the infrastracture from the view of application layer.

 "choi" (check of infrastracture) is a super simple web-application using vuejs and node-express and this app can easily relay http(s) request, call external apis and ouput custom log like below.
-In short, "choi" can emulates a real application system which you or your team will developed.
+In short, "choi" can emulates a real application which you or your team will developed, so you can focus on your infrastracture/network/monitoring and the operation verification.

 ![choi overview](./choi_overview.png)